-Please provide change of address and new phone number information to the New Discoveries office.
+Please keep your contact information current!
+Provide change of address and new phone number information to the New Discoveries office.

 Board of Directors

 As a charter school, we are governed by a five to nine member board of directors comprised of parents, teachers, and community members.
 The board meets monthly at the school on the third Monday of each month at 5:30 p.m.
 The meetings are open to the public.